idris-y/transform-tools-docs/docs/index.md

 *   <span id="opt-flip">**<code>Flip</code>**</span>: Rotates the Previous gizmo 180 degrees around its Y-axis before applying the transformation.
 Primarily used when transforming between two faces (e.g., on different objects) that should end up facing each other, rather than aligned in the same direction.
 *   <span id="opt-duplicate">**<code>Duplicate</code>**</span>: Duplicates the selected elements before transforming them.
 Works with [`Transform`](#op-transform), [`Align`](#op-align), [`Move`](#op-move), [`Move to`](#op-move-to-rotate-to), [`Rotate to`](#op-move-to-rotate-to).
 *   <span id="opt-extrude">**<code>Extrude</code>**</span>: (Edit Mode Only for Mesh/Curve/Armature) Extrudes selected mesh components, curve points, or bones during the transformation instead of just moving them.
 Note: If both [`Extrude`](#opt-extrude) and [`Duplicate`](#opt-duplicate) are enabled, `Extrude` overrides `Duplicate`; the elements will be extruded, not duplicated then transformed.
 Works with [`Transform`](#op-transform), [`Align`](#op-align), [`Move`](#op-move), [`Move to`](#op-move-to-rotate-to), [`Rotate to`](#op-move-to-rotate-to).
-*   <span id="opt-interpolation-value">**<code>Interpolation Value</code>** `[Full Version Only]`</span>: Controls the progression along the calculated transformation path between the Previous and Active gizmo states.
+*   <span id="opt-interpolation-value">**<code>Interpolation Value</code>**</span>: Controls the progression along the calculated transformation path between the Previous and Active gizmo states.
 The addon calculates the smooth spiral path required to transform from the Previous to the Active state (using the shortest arc by default).
     *   The slider provides a range from **-1.0 to 1.0**, with a **default value of 1.0**.
     *   **`1.0`**: Represents the full transformation to the Active gizmo state.
     *   **`0.0`**: Represents the initial state (no transformation applied).